-In addition to whole school rewards, teachers often develop their own novel ways in which to promote and encourage good standards of behaviour with their class e.g. raffle tickets, marble jars, secret student.
+Teachers often develop their own novel ways in which to promote and encourage good standards of behaviour with their class e.g. raffle tickets, marble jars, teacher v. pupil and secret student.
 These individual approaches are encouraged as they are a way in which teachers can take more responsibility for the behaviour of their children on a day to day basis.